flux-framework/flux-k8s/README.md

 ## TODO

-- On init, need to load in resource graph that accounts for running stuff
 - Need to allow for restart / crashes and looking up existing jobid, updating maps in PodGroup
 - Since AskFlux is done on level of pod group, refactor function to account for specific resources of all pods (not just one pod)
 - Figure out if EventsToRegister replaces old informer